paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 6. **Never Compare**

 The one contributing factor to my injury was getting a fitbit, uploading my times to fitbit and strava and seeing how my times stacked up to others.
-When I saw my pace was slower than a snail
+When I saw my pace was slower than a turtle in peanut butter then I pushed myself.
+Too hard.
+So remember:

+_"Comparison Is The Thief Of Joy"_ - Theodore Roosevelt

+7.